EzryStIago/training/docs/workshops/genomics_1.md

 ```
        firefox fastqc/SRR1039508_1_fastqc.html
 ```
-To learn more about FastQC, see this pdf file - /projects/oarc/Genomics_Workshop/RNA-Seq_analysis/misc/FastQC_details.pdf Close Firefox when you are done.
+To learn more about FastQC, see this pdf file <br>
+/projects/oarc/Genomics_Workshop/RNA-Seq_analysis/misc/FastQC_details.pdf <br>
+Close Firefox when you are done.

 ## 4. Trimmomatic - quality trim/adaptor removal